 We recommend using a tanking system for power showers, shower cubicles, steam rooms and wet rooms in hotels, guest houses, leisure centres, fitness centres and in domestic homes.
-These normally consist of a primer, a liquid waterproofing membrane that you brush on to the wall and floor, and a tape for reinforcing all internal corners.
+These normally consist of a primer, a liquid waterproofing membrane that you brush onto the wall and floor, and a tape for reinforcing all internal corners.
 Please refer to specific manufacturer instructions or, preferably, get a professional to do this job.
 Tanking a previously painted surface is not recommended.
 You can usually apply the tile adhesive 24 hours after the wall and floors are waterproofed.
-Both Ardex and Mapei supply tanking systems.